dawsneyland/dawsneyland.github.io/_posts/blog/2016-06-09-why-i-like-to-make-family-videos.md

 It does my mental health the world of good when I've made a film and distributed it to the handful of people who will be interested it.

 Although I’d like to think that my close family enjoy these videos because I’m a talented filmmaker, the reality is that this end result is straight forward to achieve.
 For a start, I’m filming things they will want to see… their children, their Nephews and Nieces.
 I discard all the naff stuff and keep the good content.
 Also, I don’t have to provide any dialogue.
-I just chose a song to set the tone and let it play as the background track from start to finish, fitting all the clips in during that time.
+I just choose a song to set the tone and let it play as the background track from start to finish, fitting all the clips in during that time.
 I'm basically shooting a music video.
 And lastly, the easiest thing for me is that I am always behind the camera so never have to be the subject which is just as well as I hate to see or hear myself in any media.
 I just have to try and take the time to capture a variety of footage with a camera that will pretty much do the job automatically as long as I point it in the right direction.
 Ok, maybe I’m being a little hard on myself, but you get the idea.

 The thing is, I want to get better, and I don’t always want to have to wait for a family holiday or birthday to make something.
 So I need to remove these comfort blankets, move to be in front of the camera, and address my dislike of my own voice and appearance.
 I want to make something that people whom I’ve never met, may want to watch.
 For me, that’s pretty terrifying, but challenging.
 I’m not saying I want to make a feature film, or have a ‘crew’, but I think I'd like to make some simple films by myself.